Skip to main content

 Protecting Scotland’s marine life from sea to shore

-In the waters off the Isle of Arran, an ambitious new chapter in marine rewilding is unfolding.
-The Community of Arran Seabed Trust (COAST), a trailblazing force behind Scotland’s first – and still only – No Take Zone (NTZ), is now leading a bold effort to bring their inspiring community-led rewilding approach to more of Arran’s struggling coastal seas.
+In the waters off the Isle of Arran, an ambitious new chapter is unfolding.
+Community of Arran Seabed Trust (COAST), the community-led marine conservation charity behind Scotland’s first – and still only — No Take Zone (NTZ), have launched their new project – Communities and the Sea

 The vision for North Arran’s wild waters

-- Survey seabed habitats and natural marine processes
+• Survey seabed habitats and natural marine processes

-- Strengthen the ecological link between North and South Arran
+• Strengthen the ecological link between north and south Arran

-- Embed community-led stewardship into Scotland’s long-term marine conservation strategy
+• Embed community-led stewardship into Scotland’s long-term marine conservation strategy

 Up for the challenge